gsoft-inc/wl-squide/docs/guides/federated-tabs.md

 }
 ```

-In the previous code sample, the `FederatedTabsLayout` is similar to the `RootLayout` introduced in previous guides.
+In the previous code sample, the `FederatedTabsLayout` component is similar to the `RootLayout` component introduced in previous guides.
 However, the key distinction is that this layout will be bound to the `/federated-tabs` URL path.
 By nesting the layout under a specific path, it will only render when the user navigates to one of the federated tab pages (e.g. `/federated-tabs/tab-1`, `/federated-tabs/tab-2`, `/federated-tabs/tab-3`).

 To register the newly created layout as a nested layout, use the [registerRoute](../reference/runtime/runtime-class.md#register-routes) function: